taosdata/TDengine/documentation20/en/10.cluster/docs.md

 TDengine cluster is managed by mnode (a module of taosd, management node).
 In order to ensure the high-availability of mnode, multiple mnode replicas can be configured.
 The number of replicas is determined by system configuration parameter numOfMnodes, and the effective range is 1-3.
 In order to ensure the strong consistency of metadata, mnode replicas are duplicated synchronously.

 A cluster has multiple data node dnodes, but a dnode runs at most one mnode instance.
 In the case of multiple dnodes, which dnode can be used as an mnode?
-This is automatically specified by the system according to the resource situation on the whole.
+This is automatically selected by the system based on the resource on the whole.
 User can execute the following command in the console of TDengine through the CLI program taos:

 ```
 SHOW MNODES;